 You’ve probably heard the adage “Content is King.”
 70% of companies say it’s cheaper to retain an existing customer than acquire a brand new one, meaning that app developers should introduce new content on a regular basis to keep users interested and intrigued.
 Consistent updates should also be launched to help to ensure that an app remains modern, up-to-speed, and perceptive to user feedback.

 The Starbucks app is once again a terrific example of this retention strategy.
 Aside from offering users rewards with every coffee purchase, the mobile platform features a variety of engaging content.
 Through partnering with Spotify, users can use the Starbucks app to find out what songs are playing in a Starbucks store or listen to curated playlists on the go.
-By being creative and introducing content that isn’t even necessarily related to the company product, the Starbucks app has experienced tremendous success.
+By being creative and introducing content that isn’t even necessary related to the company product, the Starbucks app has experienced tremendous success.

 Ensuring that an app possesses quality content also means making sure that it is bug-free.
 Since only 16% of users will try a failing app more than once, functionality is crucial to positive retention rates.
 Therefore, before launching an app or an update, developers should rigorously perform both a security and performance check to guarantee that users will be satisfied with the final product.